 How is iWillandTrust different from the competition?

-Other online will and trust providers are structured so that they may not provide legal advice
+Other online will and trust providers are structured so that no attorney provides legal advice

 and guidance.
 They may not ask you appropriate questions to produce an individualized estate

 plan that is appropriate for you and your family.
-Our online competitors may send out documents
+Other online competitors may send out documents

 that will not do what the customer thinks they will do; often, customers do not even realize

 the documents may not be right for them!
-With iWillandTrust, you always have a real, experienced,
+With iWillandTrust, you always engage a real, experienced,

-careful, estate planning attorney in your state reviewing your information and editing your
+careful, estate planning attorney in your state to review your information and edit your

 documents, and who will be sure your estate plan is customized in a way that is unavailable